MVS-sysgen/zorkmvs/README.md

 ## MVS 3.8j

 This is a fork of https://github.com/devshane/zork for MVS 3.8j.
+These instructions are for [MVS/CE](https://github.com/MVS-sysgen/sysgen) but should work for TK4- or Jay Moseley sysgen.

 ## Prepare for install